Zoey Gong: Healing Through Food & TCM

 How did your interest in using food for healing begin?

 It started when I got sick at the age of 17.
 At that time, I had just moved to the U.S. and the American diet, which was ladened with highly processed foods, added a lot of stress on my body.
 I was suffering from a variety of ailments—joint pain, acne, irritable bowel syndrome, breast tumours, and rapid weight gain.
 It got to the point where I knew I had to change the way I ate.
-After that realization and plenty of hard work, my conditions got so much better and I decided to pursue healing through foods as my career.
+After that realization and plenty of hard work, my conditions got so much better and I decided to pursue healing through food as my career.

 What’s your approach when it comes to Traditional Chinese Medicine and wellness?